-- 1. Latent impressions may also be electronically recorded with a computerized system such as the Image Processing System (See Image Processing). - 2.
-This process may be necessary with faint or difficult impressions on certain surfaces.
-This practice often will allow the analyst to record impressions which may have been unrecoverable prior to the implementation of this technology.
+2. This process may be necessary with faint or difficult impressions on certain surfaces.
+This practice often will allow the analyst to record impressions which may have been unrecoverable in the past.

 Safety Concerns:

 Limited safety precautions are associated with the use of powders if used properly.
 A dust mist mask should be used with any powder processing and changed frequently if processing of large areas is necessary.